rajeshphy/SKMU/_posts/2025-01-01-Scattering-Revisited.markdown

 ---

 # Nuclear Reactions: Revisited

+Here, we introduce Direct and Compound nuclear reactions to contrast them with Resonance Reactions, which serve as an intermediate between the two.

 ## 1. Direct Reactions
 Direct reactions occur when the incident particle interacts with the nucleus over a short time, leading to a direct transition between nuclear states.
 These reactions are characterized by their fast nature and relatively low probability of occurrence.